y0ng0p3/GiftList/README.md

 ## Client

 You can run the client from the top-level directory with `node client/index`.
 This file is a script which will send an HTTP request to the server.
+That request contains a `name` and the `proof` created earlier from the `name`.

+The proof was got from a Merkle Tree object which is an instance of MerkleTree class from the `utils/` directory.

 Think of the client as the _prover_ here.
 It needs to prove to the server that some `name` is in the `MERKLE_ROOT` on the server.

 ## Server

 You can run the server from the top-level directory with `node server/index`.
 This file is an express server which will be hosted on port 1225 and respond to the client's request.

+The server take the `name` and the `proof` from the request and verify that proof with the `verifyProof()` function in the `utils/` directory.

 Think of the server as the _verifier_ here.
 It needs to verify that the `name` passed by the client is in the `MERKLE_ROOT`.
 If it is, then we can send the gift!